zachdini/betterspace_documentation/README.md

 The developers working in any of the BetterSpace repos, are asked to agree to the following points:
 - Write your code with love and passion, someone (Alfredo ?), will read it.

-- Tasks will be agreed all together at the beginning of coding week, the product owner (Alfredo) will decide which tasks have priority and define a list of subtasks using Wrike (https://www.wrike.com/workspace.htm)
+- Tasks will be agreed all together at the beginning of the coding week, the product owner (Alfredo) will decide which tasks have priority and define a list of subtasks using Wrike (https://www.wrike.com/workspace.htm)

-- Developers should also create subtasks with completion time to track progress.
+- Developers, please (!), also create subtasks with completion time to track progress.
 Ideally each subtask falls into a 2, 4 or maximum 8 hours length.

 - The code repository lives at Github (https://github.com/Belfio/betterspace_testing)